Diameter Bounds for Friends-and-Strangers Graphs: Diameter Bounds for Erd o s-R enyi Random Graphs

 \begin{proof} As having higher $p$ increases the probability that $X$ is biconnected, without loss of generality assume $p=20\log n/n$.
 We will show that $X$ is biconnected by showing that $X$ does not contain a cut vertex with high probability.
 We will compute the probability that there exists a vertex $v$ which is a cut vertex.
 If $v$ is a cut vertex, let $M$ and $N$ be the vertex sets of the connected components of $X \setminus \{v\}$.
 Assume without loss of generality that $\abs{M} \leq \abs{N}$.

-We'll split this into two cases: \begin{enumerate} \item We first consider the case $\abs{M}\leq 20$.
+We will split this into two cases: \begin{enumerate} \item We first consider the case $\abs{M}\leq 20$.
 Fix any nonempty subset $M\subseteq V(X)$ of cardinality at most 20.
 Then for any vertex in $M$, the number of edges it has with the $n-\abs{M}\geq n-20$ vertices in $V(X)\setminus M$ is at most 1, namely an edge to $v$.
-We'll use Chernoff bounds to bound the probability that any fixed $x\in M$ has at most 1 edge to $V(X)\setminus M$.
+We will use Chernoff bounds to bound the probability that any fixed $x\in M$ has at most 1 edge to $V(X)\setminus M$.
 Note that these events for different $x\in M$ are mutually independent.

 The expected number of edges among these $n-\abs{M}$ possible edges is